chrplr/PCBS/semester2.md

 # Lecture 1 #

-First we checked that everybody knows how to download a python script from the internet and execute it in a terminal.
+First we checked the prerequesites:

+- you must know how to download a python script from the internet and execute it in a terminal.
 Check the appendix
 <https://chrplr.github.io/PCBS/#resources-to-learn-the-command-shell> if you do
-not, to learn to use 'cd' to navigate the filesystem of your computer.
+not; learn to use thes command 'pwd', 'ls' and 'cd', to navigate the filesystem of your computer while in terminal.

 Then, we worked on the section <https://chrplr.github.io/PCBS/#creating-static-visual-stimuli>.
 We programmed the Kanisza square and the Hermann grid using the python library pygame